osrg/ryu-book/en/source/switching_hub.rst

 Because xterm is started from mininet, an environment where X can be used is necessary.

-Because VM of OpenFlow Tutorial is used, log in from a desktop PC using ssh with X11 Forwarding enabled.
+Because VM of OpenFlow Tutorial is used, log in using ssh with X11 Forwarding enabled.

     ::